 - Driver object type and data type must be amended to the target driver in the DBF file in order for variables to be imported. - ▶ dBase does not support structures or arrays (complex variables) at import.

 EXPORT DBF FILE

 To start the export:

-- 1. right-click on the variable list
+1. right-click on the variable list.

-- 2. in the drop-down list of Extended export/import... select the Export dBase... command

-- 3. follow the export assistant
+- 2. In the drop-down list of Extended export/import... select the Export dBase... command . - 3.
+Follow the instructions of the import assistant.